AtomikLabs/aws-iac/README.md

 - Neo4j Community (self-hosted)

 ## Support
-Help keep the lights on the coder caffeinated by [supporting AtomikLabs on Patreon](patreon.com/AtomikLabs).
+Help keep the lights on and the coder caffeinated by [supporting AtomikLabs on Patreon](patreon.com/AtomikLabs).